koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 4. Game decrypts the derived messages at the specified redundancy parameters.
 5. Adversary wins if the redundancy levels do not predict the residual weight, provided they did not try to cheat with the syndrome weight or message length. $$comp(R_0, R_1) \ne comp(W_{r_0}, W_{r_1}) \land |x_0| = |x_1| \land W_{s_0} = W_{s_1}$$ $$comp(a, b) = \begin{cases} a < b : -1 \\ a = b : 0 \\ a > b : 1 \end{cases}$$

-When applied to a `CCA2` secure authenticated encryption (i.e., a scheme without partial message recovery) scheme, set $w \gets 0$ if the message passes authentication and $w \gets 1$ otherwise.
+When applied to a `CCA2` secure authenticated encryption (i.e., a scheme without partial message recovery) scheme, set $d \gets 0$ if the message passes authentication and $d \gets 1$ otherwise.

 ## Partial Message Recovery